 This three day cleanse offers a gentle detoxification plan with a focus on digestion and nourishment, while setting you up to continue the suggestions after the three days are up.
 Cleansing is best during the spring and summer months because in winter we are trying to build all the reserves we have.
 So find a window of time, ask a friend to join for support, and treat yourself to some quiet downtime and gentle cleansing.

 Bitters are the ultimate digestive tonic.
-They offer support to the gastrointestinal tract in functioning exactly how it is designed: to assimilate that which keeps us healthy and to excrete that which might cause us harm or irritation if it entered into wider circulation.
+They offer support to the gastrointestinal tract in functioning exactly how it is designed: to assimilate that which keeps us healthy and to excrete waste.
 When our bitter taste buds are activated, they promote a myriad of digestive secretions such as bile, stomach acid and digestive enzymes whose job is to help us both assimilate and excrete efficiently.
 The benefits of having this system in good working order are countless and can include a thriving liver and healthy, glowing skin.

-Bitters are a better choice than digestive enzymes because they are made from whole plant extracts.
-From the moment they hit the tongue, they stimulate not only enzyme release throughout the entire digestive tract, but also other integral digestive secretions such as stomach acid (HCl) and bile.
+Bitters are a good choice because they are made from whole plant extracts.
+From the moment they hit the tongue, they stimulate release of digestive secretions throughout the entire digestive tract.

 (See suggested recipes at the bottom, or create your own)